MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/azure-monitor-agent/migration/step-1-plan-your-migration.md

 ---
 title: Step 1 - Plan your migration to Azure Monitor Agent
-description: Learn how to plan your migration to Azure Monitor Agent as the first step toward upgrading from the legacy Log Analytics Agent. ms.date: 07/16/2024 ms.reviewer: neghuman, jeffwo, laurahu, vabruwer, irfanr, jofehse, muniesa, amanan, v-weizhu ms.service: azure-monitor
+description: Learn how to plan your migration as the first step to upgrade from Log Analytics Agent to Azure Monitor Agent. ms.date: 07/16/2024 ms.reviewer: neghuman, jeffwo, laurahu, vabruwer, irfanr, jofehse, muniesa, amanan, v-weizhu ms.service: azure-monitor